Teachers, media specialists, and educators of all kinds know that using visuals is one of the most effective learning aids they can use with students.

 Read on to understand why infographics and visual aids remain as powerful learning aids in the classroom!

-- The average person can recall 65% of visual information 10 days later (10% of what they heard)
+- The average person can recall 65 percent of visual information ten days later (only 10% of what they heard)

 It’s easy to see why more and more teachers are seeking ways to incorporate visual elements into their units and lessons.

-- Require students to organize information in logical ways
+- It aids students in organizing information in a logical way.

-- Allow students to exhibit their understanding of a subject in different ways.
+- It helps students exhibit their understanding of a subject in different ways.
 In short, it makes them more creative by shifting their perspectives.

 And because visuals help students remember more than before, infographics are a great way to make sure kids really pay attention to important things, like rubrics for their project!

-Teachers and other educators who use infographics also find that their students are more engaged with the “hands on” element of infographic creation.
-The Easel.ly tool is a “techie tool” that lets kids:
+Teachers and other educators who use infographics also find that their students are more engaged with the “hands-on” element of infographic creation.
+Easelly’s infographic maker tool allows kids to:

 - Express themselves